satansdeer/satansdeer.github.com/content/legacy-posts/liskov-substitution-principle/index.md

 Now according to LSP, we should be able to safely change instances of base class to instances of derived class.
 Let's change our spec a bit and try to use `MechanicalDuck` instead of `Duck`.

 Uh-oh, test failed. `MechanicalDuck` needs battery to quack.
 So `MechanicalDuck` here is clearly not a duck.
-Even though it's interface might look similar, it's __behaviour__ is totally different.
+Even though it's interface might look similar, it's __behaviour__ is different.

 ## But What Would Be A Proper Subclass?